Multi-Active Filters: News and SEC Filings Guide

 Type a keyword and press Enter to add it.
 Each keyword becomes a chip you can remove later.

 Tip: Each entry becomes one keyword chip.
 Press Enter, comma, or newline to commit a chip, and the same separators split pasted lists.
 Without quotes, a chip matches as a substring anywhere in the headline, so trial also matches "preclinical trials".
 Wrap a chip in double quotes, such as "clinical trial", to match it only on word boundaries.
 A leading or trailing space inside the chip can also request exact matching.
-When you set multiple include chips in one slot, they behave as alternatives: the headline matches if it contains any one of them.
+When you set multiple include chips in one saved filter, they behave as alternatives: the headline matches if it contains any one of them.
 Use the Keywords Excl. tab to subtract terms you do not want; every exclusion chip applies, so any one of them is enough to hide a story.

-How many slots you get
+How many saved filters you get

-Filter Slots per Tier
+Saved Filters per Tier

-| Tier | Saved filter slots | What that means in practice |
+| Tier | Saved filters | What that means in practice |

 |---|---|---|